Trump Signs Executive Order On Cybersecurity

 http://money.cnn.com/2017/05/06/news/jared-kushner-nicole-family-event/index.html

-Except it doesn't cost $1 billion, the land cost $27 million, and $1 billion would put it in the top 10 most expensive skyscrape
+Except it doesn't cost $1 billion, the land cost $27 million, and $1 billion would put it in the top 10 most expensive skyscrapers, for a basic 79 story tower.

+Why do billionaires not have enough equity or cash to fund this $150 million?
+Why expensive investors from china?...
+Because their projects are all in negative equity and they need to keep finding more investors to keep the company going.

+This is how Kusher and Trump corp both work: They do a project, perhaps it costs $300 million.
+They borrow from the banks, who take the documents as collatoral, and lend a portion of the money , e.g. $200m.
+Outside investors are told the project costs e.g. $600 million, and $150 million/25% is up for sale to them.
+In reality their $150 million is buying $25 million of equity, but they don't know the full picture because the details are kept secret.